C16erikthompson/ECE281_Lab4/README.md

 Datapath
 ---------

 Designing the Datapath relied heavily upon the diagram of the PRISM architecture provided in the PRISM manual.
 Being given the basic form of a register with the provided program counter, I looked at the inputs and outputs for each register and defined their interactions in a manner similar to that in the program counter.
-The only deviation from this design process lie in the creation of the address selector register, which required the concatenation of the MARHi and MARLo register outputs.
+The only difficulty during the design process lie in the creation of the address selector register, which required the concatenation of the MARHi and MARLo register outputs.
+There were no major alterations made to the character of the Datapath in our VHDL programming.
 The Waveform for the Datapath is displayed below:

 ![](https://github.com/C16erikthompson/ECE281_Lab4/blob/master/Datapath_Waveform.png?raw=true)

 To initially verify that the waveform was performing corectly, I simply compared its output to that provided in Lab 4.
 A more in-depth aalysis of the waveform output follows.

+#Reverse Engineering